 Souweine is glad he chose a university setting over a conservatory education.

 “The university is more rounded,” he says.
 “You meet people who are not musicians, so you’re not competing constantly.
 I have friends in history or English.
 It’s more of a community, where we all have UMass Lowell in common.
 And for musicians, UMass Lowell is a great place with its programs in sound recording technology, music business and music education.
 We’re trained so well here, it’s an amazing school.”

-This summer, Souweine was an orientation leader, a great way to “learn about the University and about myself,” he says.
+In summer 2012, Souweine was an orientation leader, a great way to “learn about the University and about myself,” he says.
 “I met so many incoming students, all with their own individual personalities and the full range of emotions, from nerves to excitement.
 I helped show them around the campus, letting them know there is nothing to be afraid of here.”